Violeta Parra: First trip to Europe

 Violeta was invited to the World Festival of Youth and Students, in Warsaw, Poland, in July 1955.
 She then moved to Paris, France, where she performed at the nightclub "L'Escale" in the Quartier Latin.
-Meanwhile, back in Santiago her daughter Rosita Clara died (aged 3).

 Violeta made contacts with European artists and intellectuals.
-Through the intervention of the anthropologist Paul Rivet, she recorded at the National Sound Archive of the "Musée de l'Homme" La Sorbonne in Paris, where she left a guitarrón and tapes of her collections of Chilean folklore.
+Through the intervention of the anthropologist Paul Rivet, she recorded at the National Sound Archive of the "Musée de l'Homme" in Paris, where she left a guitarrón and tapes of her collections of Chilean folklore.
 She travelled to London to make recordings for EMI-Odeon and radio broadcasts from the BBC.
-Back in Paris, in March 1956, she recorded 16 songs for the French label "Chant du Monde" which launches its first two records with 8 songs each.
+Back in Paris, in March 1956, she recorded 16 songs for the French label "Chant du Monde" which launched its first two records with 8 songs each.

+Return to Chile

 In November 1957, Violeta returned to Chile and recorded the first LP of the series The Folklore of Chile for the EMI Odeon label, Violeta Parra and her Guitar (Canto y Guitarra), which included three of her own compositions.
 She followed with the second volume of The Folklore of Chile in 1958, Acompañada de Guitarra.
 In 1959, she released La cueca and La tonada.
 The following year, she founded the National Museum of Folkloric Art (Museo Nacional de Arte Folklórico) in Concepción, under the University of Concepción (Universidad de Concepción).
 During this time, she composed many décimas, a Latin American poetry form for which she is well known.

-In the following years, she built her house "Casa de Palos" on Segovia Street, in the municipality of La Reina.
+In the following years, she built her house "Casa de Palos" on Segovia Street in the municipality of La Reina.
 She continued giving recitals in major cultural centers in Santiago, travelling all over the country to research, organize concerts, and give lectures and workshops about folklore.
-She travelled north to investigate and record the religious festival "La Tirana".
+She travelled north to investigate and record the religious festival "La Tirana."

 Violeta Parra exerted a significant influence on Héctor Pavez and Gabriela Pizarro, who would become great performers and researchers in their own right.
 The product of this collaboration is evident in the play "La Celebración de la Minga" staged at the Teatro Municipal de Santiago.

 She composed the music for the documentaries Wicker and Trilla, and contributed to the film Casamiento de negros, performed by Sergio Bravo.

 She wrote the book Cantos Folklóricos Chilenos, which gathered all the research conducted so far, with photographs by Sergio Larraín and musical scores performed by Gastón Soublette (Santiago, Nascimento, 1979).

-She also wrote the Décimas autobiográficas, work in verse recounting her from her childhood to her trip to Europe.
+She also wrote the Décimas autobiográficas, work in verse recounting her life from her childhood to her trip to Europe.